 - Share Purchase Agreement dated June 3, 2020 between the Company and First Mining, pursuant to which the Company completed the Goldlund Acquisition. - Investor Rights Agreement dated August 7, 2020 between the Company and First Mining, pursuant to which Fist Mining was granted the right to nominate three directors to the Board of the Company.
-The Investor

-Rights Agreement also provides that: (i) for so long as First Mining holds greater than 10% of the issued and outstanding Common Shares, First Mining shall have the right to nominate two nominees for election to the Company's Board; and (ii) for so long as First Mining holds greater than 5% but less than 10% of the issued and outstanding Common Shares, First Mining shall have the right to nominate one nominee for election to the Company's Board.
+The Investor Rights Agreement also provides that: (i) for so long as First Mining holds greater than 10% of the issued and outstanding Common Shares, First Mining shall have the right to nominate two nominees for election to the Company's Board; and (ii) for so long as First Mining holds greater than 5% but less than 10% of the issued and outstanding Common Shares, First Mining shall have the right to nominate one nominee for election to the Company's Board.

-- Amended and Restated Common Share Purchase Warrant Indenture dated June 18, 2021 between the Company and TSX Trust Company (as Warrant Agent) providing for the issue of up to 11,666,666 common share purchase warrants. - First Supplemental Warrant Indenture dated August 4, 2021 among the Company, TSX Trust Company and Odyssey Trust Company. - Royalty Agreement dated February 11, 2022 between Sprott Private Resource Streaming and Royalty (B) Corp. and the Company in relation to the Goliath Gold Complex.
+Royalty Agreement dated February 11, 2022 between Sprott Private Resource Streaming and Royalty (B) Corp. and the Company in relation to the Goliath Gold Complex.
 Under the terms of the Royalty Agreement, Sprott paid the Company consideration of US\$20 million for a 2.2% net smelter returns royalty covering all minerals produced from the project for the life of the project.
 In addition, the agreement provides for, among other things, a buyback provision by the Company, a stepdown royalty reduction upon achieving certain production targets, minimum payments to Sprott of US\$500,000 on a quarterly basis (payable in cash or Common Shares at the election of the Company) until the earlier of December 31, 2027 or achievement of commercial production, and a participation right for further project financing to a maximum of US\$40 million by Sprott.

-Copies of these material contracts are available under the Company's issuer profile on SEDAR at www.sedar.com.
+Copies of these material contracts are available under the Company's issuer profile on SEDAR+ at www.sedarplus.ca.